-If the thought of your pet's fur and paw pads coming in contact with freshly-cleaned floors makes you concerned, you could choose a non-toxic floor cleaner.
-There are also many natural cleaning products that rely on plant enzymes, vinegar, and other naturally-derived ingredients for cleaning power instead of chemicals.
-These can be a safe choice for pets as well, but be sure to read the labels for each product carefully before making a decision.
+If the thought of your pet's fur and paw pads coming in contact with freshly-cleaned floors gives you pause, choose a non-toxic floor cleaner.
+There are also many natural cleaning products that rely on plant enzymes, vinegar, and other naturally-derived ingredients for cleaning power (instead of chemicals).
+These can be a safe choice for pets as well, but be sure to carefully read the labels for each product before making a decision.

 Why is my floor still dirty after I mop?

-There are a number of reasons why floors may be dirty after mopping, but one of the most common is failing to vacuum or sweep before using a mop.
+There are several reasons why floors may be dirty after mopping, but one of the most common is failing to vacuum or sweep before using a mop.
 Failing to do so can leave more dirt (including fine particles that are hard to see) on the floor's surface.
 The mop can't effectively lift dirt and other debris, so when the water evaporates from your mopping session, dirt is left behind.
 In addition, floor cleaning formulas are designed to attract dirt and oils.
 If you overly saturate floors with solution, rather than mopping it up as you clean, the solution left behind will dry into streaky areas that show the attracted dirt and oils.

 Are steam cleaners safe for hardwood floors?

 Steam cleaners are very popular nowadays; however, steam cleaners aren’t suitable for cleaning every type of floor, says Johnson.
 “Sealed hardwood floors are tough and can easily withstand the heat and moisture that comes from the head of a steam mop, but if your hardwood floors are unsealed, avoid using steam mops since the excessive heat and moisture from the mop can easily damage them.”